Skip to content

 Don'ts

-• Don't list every possible pattern -- name the 1-2 that are actually active
+• Don't list every possible pattern — name the 1–2 actually active.